inexorgame-obsolete/wiki-mirror/automatic-benchmarking-and-debugging.md

 }`

 # New features
-* Automatic time recording system with procedure hierarchy and "ingore" passages
+* Automatic time recording system with procedure hierarchy and "ignore" passages
 * Realtime output on screen so you dont spam your history with conoutf(..);
 * Event system for debug breaks (if values exceed ranges or bounderies)